capsule-console/capsule.d/docs/directives.md

 _.padb [count]_

-Reserves a given number of 8-bit bytes at the current location in memory, all initialized to a given literal number value.
+The **padb** directive reserves a given number of 8-bit bytes at the current location in memory, all initialized to a given literal number value.
-This directive is primarily intended to be used within a _data_ or _rodata_ section.
+This directive is primarily intended to be used within a _.data_ or _.rodata_ section.

 Using the padb directive in an uninitialized section, such as a _bss_ section, will normally result in a compiler error.
-Using it in an executable section, such as the _text_ section, will normally result in a warning.
+Using it in an executable section, such as the _.text_ section, will normally result in a warning.

 ``` casm